Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Bonus Money Management Tool: Kubera

-Kubera is a serious portfolio tracking app.
-But, that doesn’t mean it isn’t perfect for couples whether you’re just starting to combine finances or continuing to grow your financial lives together!
+Kubera is a serious portfolio-tracking app.
+But that doesn’t mean it isn’t perfect for couples, whether you’re just starting to combine finances or continuing to grow your financial lives together!

-Kubera is the only all-in-one wealth tracker that empowers users to monitor and manage every single dollar, stock, collectible, real estate purchase, crypto coin investment, and any other assets you own.
+Kubera is the only all-in-one wealth tracker that empowers users to monitor and manage every single dollar, stock, collectible, real estate purchase, crypto coin investment, and any other assets your own.
 Not only can you see and dive into each asset using Kubera’s modern dashboard, but Kubera also automatically updates and keeps track of their value to give you a real-time calculation of your net worth!

 As powerful as Kubera is, it’s still simple to use.
 You can even create multiple profiles in Kubera to track your assets together, individually, or in any unique combination that helps you keep track of specific goals.

 If account security is a concern for you, Kubera employs bank-level security and will never sell your data or annoy you with upsells.
-The platform is free to get started then requires a simple monthly or yearly fee after that.
+The platform is free to get started, then requires a simple monthly or yearly fee after that.
 No surprise or increased fees based on your assets.

-Fee: Free 14 day trial and then $15 per month after that
+Fee: Free 14-day trial and then $15 per month after that

 Available on: Desktop

+Yes, these budget apps are safe to use.
+However, you can always check yourself.
 Whenever you sign up for something online, it’s always essential to make sure you look at the security.
+Most apps will have a web page with a security section explaining how it works.

-Summary Of The Best Budget Apps For Couples
+Best Budget Apps For Couples – Summary

 When it comes to managing your money with your partner, it’s never been easier with mobile apps!